 Qualifications such as GCSE and GCEs are assessed and marked by examination boards that are the awarding bodies for these qualifications.
 The main examination boards currently used by the school are AQA, OCR, Edexcel (Pearson) and WJEC.
 The Joint Council for Qualifications (JCQ) works on behalf of these examination boards to set common regulations and instructions for schools that enter candidates for general qualifications.
-The school also now takes some examinations using Cambridge Assessment International Education, which have their own regulations and are not covered by the JCQ.
+The school also now takes some examinations using Cambridge Assessment International Education.

-All candidates must observe the rules and regulations for assessments, including written examinations, coursework and controlled assessments.
-Information for candidates can be found on the JCQ webpages, and are also included in the school's Public Examinations Handbook below.
-The handbook also adresses a number of common questions about taking exams at Calday and should be read carefully:
+All candidates must observe the rules and regulations for assessments, including written examinations, coursework and NEAs.
+Information for candidates can be found on the JCQ webpages, and are also included in the school's Student Assessment Handbook below.
+The handbook also addresses a number of common questions about GCSEs and A Levels at Calday and should be read carefully:

 The JCQ webpages also include information on Access Arrangements, Special Consideration and Reasonable Adjustments, for more information on these please click here.